osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 Two different users must perform this procedure:

 - One user, the "inviter," issues an invitation to another tenant to join a community.
-To be an inviter, you must be an OCS [Tenant Administrator](xref:communityroles#account-administrator) *and* a [Community Administrator](xref:communityroles#community-administrator).
+To be an inviter, you must be a [Community Administrator](xref:communityroles#community-administrator).
 - Another user, the "invitee," accepts the invitation on behalf of their tenant.
-To be an invitee, you must be a Tenant Administrator of a separate tenant that does not already belong to the community.
+To be an invitee, you must be a [Tenant Administrator](xref:communityroles#tenant-administrator) of a separate tenant that does not already belong to the community.

 1. **Inviter:** Perform the following steps to issue an invitation:
    1.1.
 On the Communities overview page, find the community you want to share and click **Details**.
    1.2.
 On the Community Details page, on the **Tenants** tab, click **Invite Tenant**.
    1.3.
 Enter the email address of the administrator of the tenant you would like to invite and click **Send**.
 An email is sent to the invitee.
 2. **Invitee:** Perform the following steps to accept an invitation:
-   2.1 Open the email from OSIsoft Cloud Services Operations and click **VIEW COMMUNITY INVITE**.
+   2.1 Open the email from OSIsoft Cloud Services Operations and follow the instructions it provides.
 OCS opens and displays a login dialog.
    2.2.
-Enter the name of the tenant from which you want to share data and click **Continue**.
+Enter the tenant ID or tenant alias of the tenant from which you want to share data and click **Continue**.
 You must be a tenant administrator for this tenant to accept the invitation.
    2.3.
 On the authentication dialog, verify your identity.
 OCS displays a page saying that your tenant will be joining the community from which the invite was issued.
 Membership in the community does not actually begin until the inviter confirms the invitation in the next step.
    2.4.
 Click **Join**.
 The inviter receives an email asking for confirmation of the pending invitation.
 3. **Inviter:** Perform the following steps to confirm the new tenant:
    3.1.
-In the email, click **VIEW PENDING INVITATIONS**.
+Follow the instructions in the email.
    3.2.
 Log into the tenant that owns the community you are sharing.
    3.3.
 On the Communities overview page, find the community you to which you have invited another tenant and click **Details**.
    3.4  On the Community Details page, click the **Invitations** tab.